 Of course, if you stick to your plan, this will be a temporary problem and your score will bounce back once the payment is made and reported.
 But if you need to access new credit in the meantime, this could be a problem for you.

 Even if you don’t access new credit, others might look at your credit report while this factor is bringing your score down, like insurance providers or even potential employers or landlords.
-You have an explanation at the ready, but the chances of them asking and you being able to explain yourself are probably pretty slim.
+You may have an explanation ready, but the chances of them asking and you being able to explain yourself are probably pretty slim.

-Here’s a tip for those of you who, for any reason, want your card balance to be zero so your utilization factor is low and scores high—such as when completing a mortgage application or financing a car.
+Here’s a tip for those of you who, for any reason, want your card balance to be zero, so your utilization factor is low and scores high — such as when completing a mortgage application or financing a car.
 Pay the full balance and put your card(s) in a drawer for the next month or billing cycle.
 At the end of the next month or cycle, the credit card issuer will report your zero balance to the bureaus and your utilization factor will award you with the most points available.